User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Conclusion

 \section{Conclusion}

-This study explored user preferences for Adaptive User Interfaces (AUIs) in mHealth applications, focusing on individuals with chronic diseases through a Discrete Choice Experiment (DCE).
+This study contributes a data-driven approach to modeling user preferences and trade-offs in adaptive mHealth interface design, using a Discrete Choice Experiment (DCE) with individuals managing chronic diseases.
 By prioritizing attributes such as usability, controllability over adaptations, frequency of adaptations, and granularity of adaptations, the findings underscore the importance of designing mHealth applications that align with user needs and preferences.
 This study contributes to the advancement of adaptation design for mHealth applications by offering a robust framework for understanding and addressing competing user requirements.
 Through a data-driven approach to requirements prioritization, we quantify user preferences and assess the relative importance of key attributes.
 By analyzing preference heterogeneity, we reveal how preferences vary across demographic and behavioral subgroups, highlighting the trade-offs users are willing to make.
-Our findings offer practical insights for designing next-generation adaptive mHealth applications and set the stage for further research in software engineering, particularly in user-centered adaptation strategies and requirements prioritization.
+These insights inform the design of more inclusive and responsive mHealth applications.
+Future work could extend this framework to support dynamic personalization strategies and integrate user-driven prioritization into broader requirements engineering processes for adaptive health technologies.